jallanxjallan/onemanairforce/adaptation/sequences/snarky_articles.md

 In the parking lot, Julia is nonplussed to see their transportation: Cameron's Harley Davidson motorcycle.
-During the thrilling ride to IPPHOS, she briefly grabs Camerons waist, to her embarrassment.
+During the thrilling ride to IPPHOS, she briefly grabs Cameron's waist, to her embarrassment.